wellenreiter01/p2pool-neoscrypt/README.md

 Running P2Pool:
 -------------------------
-To use P2Pool, you must be running your own local bitcoind.
+To use P2Pool, you must be running your own local coin daemon.
 For standard configurations, using P2Pool should be as simple as:

     python run_p2pool.py

-Then run your miner program, connecting to 127.0.0.1 on port 9332 with any username and password.
+Then run your miner program, connecting to 127.0.0.1 on the default worker port with any username and password.

 If you are behind a NAT, you should enable TCP port forwarding on your router.
 Forward port 9333 to the host running P2Pool.